-The ruggedized version, the Pyxis 640 LWIR-GR shown in Figure 6, outputs unprocessed digital data through a Gigabit Ethernet cable for processing on a laptop or tablet.
+Two models of Pyxis are shown in Figure 6.
+The Pyxis 640 LWIR-A model on the left which is not ruggedized but computes the polarization data products in an on-board processer and outputs processed analog polarization and thermal imagery and the raw digital data.
+The ruggedized version on the right, the Pyxis 640 LWIR-GR, outputs unprocessed digital data through a Gigabit Ethernet cable for processing on a laptop or tablet.
 The specifications are given in Table 1.
 Note that the noise equivalent noise parameters assume an f/0.85 lens, a faster lens than is usually used for microbolometer performance.
 Since the polarizer has lower throughput for unpolarized light, the loss of light is made up for through the use of a faster lens.
-However, with the faster lens, the sensor performance for the S_0 or radiometric imagery is similar to that of a (non-polarimetric) microbolometer.
+However, with the faster lens, the sensor performance for the S0 or radiometric imagery is similar to that of a (non-polarimetric) microbolometer.